UK pays tribute to COVID scientists and doctors, Bond actor Daniel Craig - ExBulletin

 Emma Raducanu, who stunned the tennis world by becoming the first qualifier to win a Grand Slam title with a US Open victory, was another sports figure to be honored with an MBE.

-Songwriter Bernie Taupin, best known for his collaborations with Elton John, including his 1997 rework of “Candle in the Wind” which John sang at Princess Diana’s funeral, received a CBE.
+Songwriter Bernie Taupin, best known for his collaborations with Elton John, including his 1997 rework of “Candle in the Wind” which John performed at Princess Diana’s funeral, received a CBE.

 There were also Ladies for Veteran actresses Joanna Lumley and Vanessa Redgrave for their services to theater, entertainment and charity.